GlacioHack/xdem/doc/source/coregistration.md

 <sup>1</sup>In a style inspired by [scikit-learn's pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn-linear-model-linearregression).
 ```

-First, {func}`~xdem.coreg.Coreg.fit` is called to estimate the transform, and then this transform can be used or exported using the subsequent methods.
+{func}`~xdem.coreg.Coreg.fit` is called to estimate the transform, and then this transform can be used or exported using the subsequent methods.

 **Inheritance diagram of implemented coregistrations:**